-Conquer the Transition: Part 4
+Conquer the Transition: Part 5

 I defaulted to my military problem-solving experience, deciding the best course of action was to study my "enemy" and learn how they applied their "weapons of war."
-I identified and interviewed 10 friendly recruiters who unwittingly gave away their secrets, revealing that I'd been sabotaging my own chances of surviving the selection process.
+I identified and interviewed 10 friendly recruiters who unwittingly gave away their secrets, revealing that I'd been sabotaging my chances of surviving the selection process.

 The job search and hiring process is likely to take longer than you expect it to.
 Start early.

 Some military and civilian job titles are similar, but the requirements could be vastly different.
-Be sure to double check the list of requirements in the job description to be certain you meet the qualifications.
+Be sure to double-check the list of requirements in the job description to be certain you meet the qualifications.

-3. Beware of the pre-screening questions.
+3. Beware of the Pre-Screening Questions.

-Answered incorrectly, these questions are like landmines, halting your application from any forward progress.
+Answered incorrectly, these questions are like land mines, halting your application from any forward progress.
 Navigate the field by following these two rules of thumb:

-One-third of veteran applications our company receives are automatically rejected because the individual was not actually qualified for the job.
-This adds up to a lot of wasted time and energy.
+One-third of veteran applications our company receives are automatically rejected, because the individual was not actually qualified for the job.
+This adds to a lot of wasted time and energy.

-Preferred Requirements: You can meet some or all.
+Preferred Requirements: You Can Meet Some or All.

 If you only meet some of the preferred requirements, you might be at a disadvantage, but you could still compete.
 Study the responsibilities for the role and make an educated decision on whether it's worth your time to apply.